Rajiva Wijesinha: Education and career

-Rajiva Wijesinha schooled at S Thomas' College, Mt Lavinia (which he later served as Sub-Warden, for a brief period), and won an Open Exhibition in Classics to University College, Oxford when he was 16.
-After his first degree, which also led to an MA in 1977, he moved to Corpus Christi College, Oxford as an E K Chambers Student (Edmund Kerchever Chambers), and obtained a BPhil degree in English, followed by a DPhil degree on the subject of Women and Marriage in the early Victorian novel.
+Rajiva Wijesinha was born on 16 May 1954 to Sam Wijesinha and Mukta Wickremesinghe.
+He first schooled at S Thomas' College, Mt Lavinia (which he later served as Sub-Warden, for a brief period), and won an Open Exhibition in Classics to University College, Oxford when he was 16.
+After his first degree, which also led to an M.A. in 1977, he moved to Corpus Christi College, Oxford as an E. K. Chambers Student (Edmund Kerchever Chambers), and obtained a BPhil degree in English, followed by a DPhil degree on the subject of Women and Marriage in the early Victorian novel.
 The thesis was subsequently published by the University Press of America under the title The Androgynous Trollope.

-He taught briefly at the University of Peradeniya before resigning in protest against the increasing authoritarianism of the government of President Junius Richard Jayewardene.
-He then worked for the British Council in Colombo as its Cultural Affairs Officer before rejoining the University system to initiate English degree programmes for students from backgrounds that had limited English in school.
+Wijesinha taught briefly at the University of Peradeniya before resigning in protest against the increasing authoritarianism of the government of President J. R. Jayewardene.
+He then worked for the British Council in Colombo as the Cultural Affairs Officer, before rejoining the University system to initiate English degree programmes for students from backgrounds that had limited English in school.
 He was responsible for the islandwide pre-University General English Language Training programme, as well as General English programmes at the Affiliated University Colleges established in 1992 to introduce employment oriented courses into the tertiary education system.

-In 2001 he served as a Consultant to the Ministry of Education to initiate the reintroduction of English medium education in the state sector, which had banned it previously for several decades.
-He was also Academic Consultant to the Sri Lanka Military Academy when it began degree programmes for Officer Cadets.
-He has served as chair of the Academic Affairs Committee of the National Institute of Education, and has been a member of the National Education Commission and of the Board of the Bandaranaike Centre for International Studies.
+In 2001, Wijesinha served as a Consultant to the Ministry of Education to initiate the reintroduction of English medium education in the state sector, which had banned it previously for several decades.
+He was also an Academic Consultant to the Sri Lanka Military Academy when it began degree programmes for Officer Cadets.
+He served as chair of the Academic Affairs Committee of the National Institute of Education, and was a member of the National Education Commission and the Board of the Bandaranaike Centre for International Studies.

-In 1982 he supported Chanaka Amaratunga to set up the Council for Liberal Democracy and was Co-Editor of the Liberal Review, at a time when dissenting voices had no space to publish in Sri Lanka.
-He became President of the Liberal Party of Sri Lanka when it was established in 1987 and, though more comfortable as an analyst rather than a politician, he took over as Leader of the Party after Dr Amaratunga's death in 1996.
-He was the Presidential candidate of the party in 1999, and came 6th out of 15 candidates, defeating several former parliamentarians.
-During this period he conducted workshops on Liberalism in India, Pakistan, Nepal, Afghanistan and Indonesia, on behalf of the Friedrich Naumann Stiftung (FNS), the German Liberal Foundation, for whom he also edited Liberal Values for South Asia (revised recently as Liberal Perspectives on South Asia and published in 2009 by Cambridge University Press, Delhi).
+In 1982, Wijesinha supported Chanaka Amaratunga to set up the Council for Liberal Democracy and became Co-Editor of the Liberal Review, at a time when dissenting voices had no space to publish in Sri Lanka.
+He became President of the Liberal Party of Sri Lanka when it was established in 1987 and later took over as Leader of the Party after Dr Amaratunga's death in 1996.
+He was the Presidential candidate of the party in 1999 and came 6th out of the 15 candidates, defeating several former parliamentarians.
+During this period, he conducted workshops on liberalism in India, Pakistan, Nepal, Afghanistan and Indonesia, on behalf of the Friedrich Naumann Stiftung (FNS), the German Liberal Foundation, for whom he also edited Liberal Values for South Asia (revised recently as Liberal Perspectives on South Asia and published in 2009 by Cambridge University Press, Delhi).